-According to a national household survey of 70,000 people issued by the Bureau of Justice Statistics, identity theft resulted in $24.7 billion in financial losses last year.
+According to a national household survey of 70,000 people issued by the Bureau of Justice Statistics, identity theft resulted in $24.7 billion in financial losses in 2013.

 The crime affected 16.6 million people and fell most heavily on households with annual incomes of $75,000 or more.
 In that income bracket, 10 percent of such households were victimized.
 The survey counted both attempted and successful incidents of identity theft.

 Two-thirds of identity theft victims experienced financial losses, which averaged $1,769.

 For many victims, the size of the loss was eclipsed by concerns that someone had stolen their identity and that it might take weeks or months to repair the damage.

 Among victims who spent six months or more resolving financial and credit problems stemming from identity theft, 47 percent experienced severe emotional distress, compared with 4 percent who spent a day or less resolving problems.

 Victims experienced a wide range of issues having to do with credit, banking, debt collectors, even cutoffs in utility service.
 In general, victims whose personal information, such as a Social Security number, was misused were more likely to experience financial, legal or other difficulties, according to the bureau.

 Ten percent of victims spent more than a month clearing up associated problems.
 A majority spent a day or less.
 Victims whose personal information was used to open a new account or for other fraudulent purposes spent an average of about 30 hours resolving problems.
 Victims of existing credit card account misuse spent an average of three hours resolving problems.

 According to the report, 1 in 10 identity theft victims reported the incident to police, while 9 in 10 victims contacted a credit card company or financial institution to report misuse or attempted misuse of an account or personal information.